wp-plugins/newscred-publishing/readme.txt

 == Description ==

-Note: You must be customer of NewsCred for meaningful use this plugin.
+Note: You must be customer of NewsCred for meaningful use of this plugin.

 Content Marketing Cloud (CMC) is all-in-one software to simplify and scale the entire content marketing process.
 If you are a NewsCred CMC customer, use this plugin to automate publishing into WordPress directly from CMC platform.